cmstead/articles/antipattern-execution-inside-conditional-body.generated.md

 }
 ```

+Finally, since we have already extracted all of the logic and the default value is consumed in only one place, it is likely safe to inline the `defaultAValue` and `defaultBValue` variables.
+This really boils down to coding standards and personal preference.
+Either way, the following code reflects the final state of how I would approach this problem.

 ```javascript
 function valueOrDefault(value, defaultValue) {
     return typeof value === 'undefined' || value === null ? value : defaultValue;